versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

   Accept: 'haljson'
 };
 ```
-* Then, type in this code:
+* Type in this new code:

 ```javascript
 var storyDto = {